bufbuild/protobuf-es/docs/runtime_api.md

 Conformance with the binary and the JSON format is ensured by the [conformance tests](../packages/protobuf-conformance).
 We do not implement the text format.

+For serializing multiple messages of the same type, also see [size-delimited messages](#size-delimited-messages).

 ## Using enumerations